Book I, Ch. 6— Moon, Shadow, Crescent Knife

 Ugru below, our shadow, You.

-May devils
+May demons

 Never